Computational Pathology: A Survey Review and The Way Forward: Data Collection for CPath

 Figure \ref{fig:dataset_overview} also provides some insights on the dataset breakdown by organ, stain type, and annotation level.
 Per organ, it can be seen that the breast, colon, prostate/ovary, and lung tissue datasets are amongst the most common, understandably since cancer occurrence in these regions is the most frequent \cite{Cancer2020}--complying with cancer statistics findings in \ref{sec:cancer_statistics}.
 Multi-organ datasets are the other most common type, where we have designated a dataset to be multi-organ if it compiles WSIs from several different organs.
 To note, multi-organ datasets are especially useful for the development of generalized image analysis tools in computational pathology.
 The annotation level provided in the datasets did not indicate any pattern across most organs.

-Further, the most frequent stain type is H$\&$E, as expected, while a few datasets may contain WSI with other stain types.
-The most frequently occurring magnification levels are $20\times$ and $40\times$, which coincides with most pathology workflows, while a small number of works have used other zoom levels or did not list the specific level (labelled N/A).
+\textbf{\textit{Dataset Bias}} It is also important to note the potential for bias in datasets that may influence the ability of any deep learning algorithm to generalize on unseen data \cite{NAKAGAWA2023100,Chauhan_Gullapalli_2021}.
+This problem is a prevalent issue in general machine learning applications \cite{Wang_2020_CVPR,xu_tian_bias_2020,FABBRIZZI2022103552,GEORGOPOULOS2020103954}, and CPath is not immune to it.
+The survey review in \cite{mehrabi_bias_in_ml} reviews a large number of other examples in machine learning that exhibit such bias, both from a dataset-standpoint and an algorithm-standpoint.

+Such a lack of generalizability in CPath can impact the ability of machine learning models trained on biased data to meet the needs of patients.
+As noted in \cite{NAKAGAWA2023100}, minority groups may be disproportionately negatively impacted if care is not taken in curating a diverse dataset that adequately reflects the relevant demographics for the problem to be solved.

+Several works have delved into the issue of dataset bias in CPath specifically \cite{bias_tcga_example1,bias_tcga_example2}.
+A notable example is in \cite{bias_tcga_example2}, where the study was able to demonstrate that deep learning models trained on WSIs from TCGA were able to infer the organization that contributed the slide sample.
+Notably, some features, such as genetic ancestry, patient prognosis, and several key genomic markers were significantly correlated with the site the WSI was provided from.
+As the vast majority of data in TCGA is acquired from 24 origin centers \cite{bias_tcga_example1}, such site-specific factors may impact the ability of a DL model to perform well on patient data from different sites.

+As discussed previously, having a large set of diverse data may help to mitigate generalization issues \cite{48,280,NAKAGAWA2023100}.
+Additionally, the study \cite{bias_tcga_example2} makes the suggestion that training data should be from separate sites than validation data, and that per-site performance of a model should be reported when validating a model.
+In doing this, the robustness of the model to site-specific variation, including both stain and demographic related variation, can be evaluated.